Walikuperek/Learn-Facade-Service/lib-usage-example/create-view/wizard-steps/README.md

 Example of structuring components used in the assignment create view wizard.

-> Each step shouldn't have any business logic
+> Each step shouldn't have any business logic or at least don't too much.
+Gather business logic in services or view component.
 >
 > It should **emit** all events to the parent component and the parent component should handle the logic.
 >